vinaybetabulls/easy-onboarding-potal/README.md

-// in local
+# in local

 step1 - npm install
 step2 -  npm run dev
 # application will run in 3000 port

-# make sure first run backend which is running on port 4000
+# make sure you first run backend which is running on port 4000